mydataglobal/declaration/1.0/DE/index.markdown

 A Personal Data Operator enables individuals to securely access, manage and use their personal data, as well as to control the flow of personal data with, and between, data sources and data using services.
 Individuals can be their own operator.
 In other cases, operators are not using the information itself, but enabling connectivity and secure sharing of data between the other roles in the ecosystem.

-## 3. MYDATA PRINCIPLES: WHAT WE WANT TO ACHIEVE
+## 3. MYDATA PRINZIPIEN: WAS WIR ERREICHEN WOLLEN

 In order to produce the shifts that are needed for a human-centric approach to personal data, we commit to working towards and advocating the following principles: